 What do you want people to take away after listening to your music?

 I want em to be entertained.
 Sometimes I don’t like to talk about too many serious topics because there’s enough serious things going on in the world.
 I wanna tap into other emotions other than struggle, sad, angry, etc. Happy, confident, motivated are all great things to tap into.

 What is the purpose/reason driving you to pursue music?

 I always grew up with a speech impediment, I was literally in speech classes from Kindergarten up to 8th grade, but after that I made a conscious decision to stop because I figured if I haven’t gotten the hang of it by now then forget it.
 So as far as talking and communicating with people I shied away from it, but I noticed that when I started doing music that I NEVER stuttered not one time.
 I ain’t meant to talk I’m meant to rap.

 What is your greatest achievement as a musician?

-Tell us more about the new music you have coming out, when is it coming out?
-What is it about?
+Tell us about any new music you have coming out?

 What does a day inside your shoes look like?

 If I’m not out of town, I wake up and get my kids settled.
 But I try to contain every day with something productive towards music.
 It can be recording, doing a video, doing a vlog, or even a short film which I’m getting more into now to expand my content beyond just music.